simontakouridis/iip-discussions/IIP_Flip_Reviews.md

 - A lack of clarity on what constitutes a reportable flip which contributes to both false negatives and false positives.
 In many instances poor quality flips are technically valid flips as per the reporting guidance provided.
 Worse still, expanding on the guidance is not expected to improve things because poor quality flips are in a spectrum of quality and thus what might be reportable to one person, might be acceptable to another.
 The guidance would need to be massively expanded to include all variations and examples of reportability, which would simply be impossible for most reviewers to accurately follow.
 - The current implementation directly couples the successful reporting of a flip, to the rewards associated with reporting the flip, and moreover to the loss of rewards associated with the authoring of that flip.
 These direct couplings create a rigidity in the incentive structure making it impossible to effectively tailor incentives and penalisations.
 Current reporting deals with this rigidity by limiting the number of reports one can give during the long session to 1/3, as a compromise between having enough reports to avoid having false negatives, but not too many reports to avoid having false positives.
 Though this has proved to be an impossible balance to accommodate.
-- Various other reasons such as allowing an identity to consistently submit poor quality flips, allowing inexperienced users to report flips, and having insufficient flip rewards and reviewer rewards.
+- Various other reasons such as allowing an identity to consistently submit poor quality flips, allowing identities to consistently make inaccurate flip reports, allowing inexperienced users to report flips, and having insufficient flip rewards and reviewer rewards.

 These failures have resulted in a trajectory of lower overall flip quality where the current state of affairs is in disarray.